Danitilahun/Mathematics-for-Machine-Learning-and-Data-Science/Calculus for Machine Learning and Data Science/week_3_notes/week_3_notes.md

 *   **Motivation:** Predicting house prices using features like size (x1) and number of rooms (x2).

 *   **Perceptron:** A single-layer neural network that takes inputs and produces an output (ŷ).
-In this video it's shown how to express linear regression as a perceptron
+In This part it's shown how to express linear regression as a perceptron

 *   **Structure:**
     *   **Inputs (x1, x2, ...):** Features used for prediction.